 Detailed description of the Scope of Services and Delivery is given in TS34-VNMG06.

-Optional Scope of Services and Delivery
+Optional Scope 1

-1.2.1 SELLER shall perform the water immersion test as per TS34-VNMG06, Chapter 10.2.3, paragraph 9.
+1.2.1 SELLER shall perform the water immersion test for both motors as per TS34-VNMG06, Chapter 10.2.3, paragraph 9.

 The above Optional Scope shall be performed after the completion of VPI, against PURCHASER written authorization provided to SELLER to perform such proposed Optional Scope.

+The decision on (non-)activation of the above Optional Scope shall be made 1 month after the design stage of the Project.

+1.2.2 SELLER shall perform the additional testing (type test) of the second motor as per NEK TS No. TS34-VNMG06, Chapter 10.3.1.1 paragraph 3.